NZ Intermodal Transport Safety Group

-A new body has been formed to establish and maintain best practice safety and compliance standards for all road transport operators loading, handling and delivering intermodal imported and exported freight.
+To address industry operational issues associated with Sideloaders, it has been necessary to create a strong national identity, that being the NZ Intermodal Transport Safety Group.
+The NZ Intermodal Transport Safety Group mission is to establish and maintain best practice safety and compliance standards for all road transport operators loading, handling and delivering intermodal imported and exported freight.

 The Group’s members represent each of the main port regions throughout New Zealand and are:

 - Murray Young – NZ Express Transport – Christchurch